mayfly

-These are mayfly stories submitted by visitors to our site that had a humorous or interesting encounter with our little winged wonders. info@mayflynews.net.
-We'll do our best to get all the stories put up.
+These are mayfly stories submitted by visitors to our site that had a humorous or interesting encounter with our little winged wonders.
+Have an interesting or funny mayfly story?
+Contact us.
+We'd love to read it for possible inclusion here.*

 I Hate to Bother You, But You're Wearing Mayflies